Skip to main content

 • This is not a course that assumes AI is good or bad.
 It assumes AI is a socio-technical phenomenon worth understanding on its own terms, without either utopian hype or dystopian panic.

 • This is not a programming course.
-Programming skills are introduced as needed (JSON, API calls, database queries), but always in service of humanistic inquiry.
+Programming skills are introduced as needed (JSON, API calls, database queries, coding), but always in service of humanistic inquiry.
 Students who want to go deeper into code can; students who don't can still complete Module 1 with no-code tools.

 • This is not about teaching students to trust or distrust AI outputs.
 It's about teaching them to read those outputs critically as rhetorical artifacts produced by probabilistic systems shaped by training data, prompt design, and hidden instructions.